sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/1_deploy_sample_workload.md

 ---

-In this section, you will deploy the sample workload and AWS infrastructure resources that you will run the AWS Well-Architected Framework Review against.
+In this section, you will deploy a sample workload resources that you will run the Well-Architected Framework Review against.
+The workload will be deployed in a separate AWS account simulating a multi account environment.

 Once you have completed this lab, you will have a workload deployed in your AWS account with the architecture shown below.

 ![SampleWorkload](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section1_sample_workload_architecture_before.png)